jonfuller/jonfuller.github.io/_posts/2013-12-12-jenkins-slave-monitoring.md

 1. Create a free-style Jenkins job.
 1. (no source control necessary)
-1. Make a build step for "execute shell" with the following contents:
+1. Make a build step for "execute shell" with the following contents (replace `slave-hostname` with the hostname of your slave):

 ```bash
 ping -c 4 slave-hostname
 ```
 1. Save.
 1. Bask in the glory of your newly monitored slave.